oliviersamson/Muck-EnhancedTextures/README.md

 If you're like me and are a bit annoyed at how his new settings menu feel like, get my [BetterSettingsApi](https://muck.thunderstore.io/package/MrBoxxy/BetterSettingsApi/ "Thunderstore") mod for a feel closer to the original game.

+To report a problem with this mod or for a feature request, please raise an issue on [GitHub](https://github.com/oliviersamson/Muck-EnhancedTextures/issues "GitHub")

 ## What was done

 Added a new graphic's setting: "Use Enhanced Textures" (ON by default) which can be used to control whether you want to vanilla textures or the enhanced textures from this texture pack.